agentflare-ai/agentml/README.md

 > **🚧 Early Alpha - Building in Public**
 >
 > AgentML is in early alpha and being built openly with the community.
 The vision is ambitious, the foundation is solid, but many features are still in development.
 Join us in shaping the future of agent standards.
+>
+> **⚠️ Repository Status:** Many packages in this repository are proof-of-concept (POC) or work-in-progress (WIP).
+Code quality, APIs, and implementation approaches are evolving rapidly.
+Use with caution in production environments.

 ---